PerlineDemange/non-cognitive/GenomicSEM/Cholesky model/readme.md

 - input: LDSCoutputCogNonCog.RData
 - output: Modeloutput_with23andMe.Rdata

-*CogNonCog2.R*: run our model with SNP effects with GSEM, done on cluster computer LISA with the following files (split the analysis to make it manageable):
+*CogNonCog2.R*: run our model with SNP effects with GSEM, done on cluster computer LISA with the following files (we split the analysis to make it manageable):
 - CogNonCog1-2M.sh
 - CogNonCog3-4M.sh
 - CogNonCog5-6M.sh